Not all exit rows are equal — here's how to pick the one worth having.

-Exit row seats are the most coveted seats in economy class.
-They offer significantly more legroom than standard seats — sometimes double the pitch — and they're often available without an upgrade to premium economy.
-But exit rows come with important rules, trade-offs, and quirks that many travelers don't fully understand.
+If you have the option to pick an exit row, it is usually worth it, but some are far better than others.
+They offer significantly more legroom than standard seats, sometimes double the pitch, and they're often available without an upgrade to premium economy.
+They also come with rules, trade-offs, and quirks that many travellers don't fully understand until they are buckled in.

 Exit rows are positioned at the aircraft's emergency exits — the overwing exits on most narrow-body aircraft, and the door exits on wide-body aircraft.
 Because the area in front of the exit must be kept clear for emergency evacuation, the seats facing the exit have significantly more legroom.